dsc-courses/dsc10-2023-fa/syllabus.md

 academic abilities.
 This makes it impossible for instructors to give grades (and for the University to give degrees) that reflect student knowledge.
-This devalues the worth of a UCSD degree for all students, making it imperative for the the campus as a whole to enforce that all members of this community are honest and ethical.
+This devalues the worth of a UCSD degree for all students, making it imperative for the campus as a whole to enforce that all members of this community are honest and ethical.
 We want your degree to be meaningful and we want you to be proud to call yourself a graduate of UCSD!